The Five Architecture Principles That Actually Matter

 Modularity: Building Systems You Can Change

-Modularity is about building systems where you can change one part without breaking everything else.
+Modularity is about changing one part without breaking everything else.
 I've seen monoliths where changing one feature required understanding the entire codebase.
 I've also seen microservices where changing one service required coordinating changes across five services.

 The sweet spot?
 Modules with clear boundaries and minimal coupling.